Losartan and Lisinopril are both medication used to treat high blood pressure and some heart problems.

 Losartan recall( ca 2019):

 In 2019 & subsequent years there have been recalls of Losartan and other ARBS due to trace amounts of impurities in an active pharmaceutical ingredient.
 These recalls affected certain lot and batch numbers.
 The names of these impurities are NDMA& NDEA.
 They are also referred to as Nitrosamines.
 There is the risk of cancer if taken for a long period of time.
-Currently the FDA is recommending that you should continue taking the medication.
-If the medication were to be suddenly stopped the harm would be higher to someone’s health without an alternative treatment.
-You can talk to your Doctor or Pharmacist to safely switch to an alternate ARB or lot which was not affected.

 To sum it up, both Lisinopril and Losartan are similar but can be used for different health conditions.
 Losartan is less likely to cause that dry cough as well as facial swelling mentioned earlier in this article.

-If you are interested in other videos click right here or here have a good day and think your health.
+If you are interested in other videos click right here or here have a good day and Think your health.

 Sources: